UchihaTan28/Fresh_Tomatoes-/README.md

 # Fresh_Tomatoes-
-A basic movie website, displaying each movie's info and plays their trailer.
+A basic movie website, displaying each movie's info and plays their trailers.